-Any party requesting special court reporter services for any hearing (i.e., real time transmission, daily transcripts) shall notify the court reporter at least 2 weeks before the hearing date.
+Any party requesting special court reporter services for any hearing (i.e., real time transmission, daily transcripts) must notify the court reporter at least 2 weeks before the hearing date.

-E. Jury Trial
+E. Jury Selection and Trial Schedule

-On the first day of trial, court will commence at 8:30 a.m. and conclude at approximately 4:30 p.m., with a 1-hour lunch break.
-Counsel must appear at 8:30 a.m. to discuss preliminary matters with the Court The Court will call a jury panel only when it is satisfied that the matter is ready for trial.
+Jury trials begin with jury selection on Mondays.
+Counsel must appear at 8:30 a.m. to discuss preliminary matters with the Court.
+The Court will call a jury panel only when it is satisfied that the matter is ready for trial.
 Jury selection usually takes only a few hours.
 Counsel should be prepared to proceed with opening statements and witness examination immediately after jury selection.

-Mondays are usually reserved for the Court's calendar, so generally there will not be trial on Mondays, unless a jury is deliberating.
-Trial days are generally Tuesday through Friday, from 9:00 a.m. to approximately 4:30 p.m., with two 15-minute breaks and a 1-hour lunch break.
+Jury trials are usually conducted Monday through Thursday, from 9:00 a.m. to approximately 4:30 p.m., with two 15-minute breaks and a 1-hour lunch break.